outoforbitdev/action-docker-publish/README.md

 * `dry-run`: Optional.
 Flag for whether to actually publish the image.
 Defaults to `false`
 * `publish-latest`: Optional.
 Flag for whether to publish the image with the `latest` flag.
 Defaults to `false`
 * `build-command`: Optional.
 Full command to build the image.
 Defaults to `docker build`
+* `dockerfile-path`: Optional.
+Path to the directory with the Dockerfile.
+Defaults to `.`

 ### Example
 ```yml